MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - Individual users in your organization must have a Microsoft Entra account to sign in to the app.

-### Add and assign licenses
+### Add users and assign licenses

-Add and assign licenses to *individual users* or a *group of users* in your organization through the Microsoft 365 or Microsoft 365 administrator portal.
+Add and assign licenses to *individual users* or a *group of users* in your organization.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) using your organization’s admin account.

 1. Add and assign licenses:
    - To add a user and assign a license at the same time, see [Add users and assign licenses at the same time](/microsoft-365/admin/add-users/add-users).
-In the **Billing** > **Licenses** section, make sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses.
+Make sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses.

    - To add multiple users at the same time, see [Add multiple users at the same time](/microsoft-365/admin/add-users/add-users#add-multiple-users-at-the-same-time-in-dashboard-view).